 Summer Camp at Home 2012: 10 weeks of activities for kids

-Last year, my sons and I had a blast all summer with our Summer Camp at Home.
-Each week, we focused on a different theme and used that theme to learn and have fun.
-We took day trips, had play dates and read lots of library books (with plenty of free, unstructured play as well as quiet time).
+During each week of summer, we focus on a different theme and use that theme to learn and have fun.
+We take day trips, have play dates and read lots of library books (with plenty of free, unstructured play as well as quiet time).

 This year again, I wanted to have a game plan going into summer and have come up with a new Summer Camp at Home.
 Having this, well, dossier ahead of time is my weapon against boredom and a summer spent in front of a screen.
 It will help me manage our time as a family as well as help the kids, who will keep learning through the summer even though they will be having fun while doing it.